is a semi-synthetic, partial opioid

 Buprenorphine is commonly combined with Naloxone in various different opioid maintanence medications.
 Naloxone is an opioid antagonist but is inactive unless taken intravenously or intramuscularly.
 The combination with Naloxone prevents users from injecting the medication.
 Injection of Naloxone containing Buprenorphine products will result in either zero opiate like effects or instant precipitated withdrawals, depending on whether or not your receptors are already saturated with opiate/opioids.
 Although, some people claim to inject Naloxone containing Buprenorphine products without any problems.

-Combining buprenorphine with Central Nervous System(CNS) depressants like sedatives, hypnotics or tranquilers can be dangerous.
-This especially includes benzodiazepines, alcohol, and other opioids.
+or tranquilers can be dangerous.
+This especially includes benzodiazepines

 It is used for opiate and opiate maintenance as well as pain relief.